coggro/stars-without-number/gamelog.md

 ## -- RESEARCH --

 Emrite pulls out her dataslab and looks for information on Shenkor Mohejen.
 She finds a reference to an awards ceremony when he entered the intelligence service and earned a high medal for achievement.
 In the photo, he looks extraordinarily nondescript.
 Military haircut, no tattoos or scars.
 He's a man of slight build.

+Herendor isn't mentioned much.
+His entry to pilot candidacy school, but they don't publish much regarding their military exploits.
+His most recent hit is a public news article of how he was dismissed from military service dishonorably two months ago.
+Within two weeks, he was dishonorably discharged and all of his investments vanished.
+His parents died about a year ago.
+His father was a business magnate, and his death was notable.